 - Add 3 cups katsuobushi and cook for 15 seconds.
 Then turn off the heat and let the katsuobushi steep in the pot for 15 minutes.

 - Meanwhile, in a separate large pot (or donabe), heat 1 Tbsp sesame oil over medium heat.
 Once the pot is hot, add the pork belly and stir to cook.

 - Once the pork belly is 80% cooked through, add 1 Tbsp sake and stir to combine.
 Then add chopped leeks.

-- Once leeks are wilted, add the rest of vegetables and mushrooms.
+- Once leeks are wilted, add the rest of the vegetables and mushrooms.
 Stir to coat with the oil.
-Then using a fine mesh strainer, strain the dashi into the pot.
+Then using a fine-mesh strainer, strain the dashi into the pot.

-- Before serving, scoop out small portion of Yuzu Kosho from the jar and place it on a small plate.
+- Before serving, scoop out a small portion of Yuzu Kosho from the jar and place it on a small plate.
 Grind 2 Tbsp sesame seeds and put in in a small bowl.
 Serve them alongside with the donabe or soup pot.
-After you ladle the soup into individual serving bowl, add a pinch of Yuzu Kosho and a small amount of sesame seeds, stir in and enjoy!
+After you ladle the soup into individual serving bowls, add a pinch of Yuzu Kosho, sprinkle sesame seeds, stir in and enjoy!

 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 3 days and in the freezer for 2 weeks.